 “When you visit our websites, we may collect device-specific information, such as the unique mobile ID, hardware model, operating system version, browser type, language, internet, service providers and mobile network information.”

-Even if they promise not to share anything with any third party or governments, “advertisers may be able to collect certain information independently from you or your device.”
+They promise not to share anything with any third party or governments, but still “advertisers may be able to collect certain information independently from you or your device.”
 This includes your MAC address (Media Access Control), a unique 12-character hardware identifier, which could lead to discovering your physical location.

-So, are you or are you not fully protected?
-It’s hard to say.
-Nonetheless, the MAC address of a device can be changed relatively easily as often as you want.
+Of course, the MAC address of a device can be changed as often as you want relatively easily.